 Looking to keep track of all the various projects in development?
-Click here to visit our signature "Devwatch" section.
-There visitors can view our listings by network, genre, studio and even development stage (ordered to pilot, cast-contingent, script, etc.).
+Click here to visit our newly revamped "Series in Development" charts.
+Visitors can now filter our listings by network, genre and even development stage (ordered to pilot, cast-contingent, script, etc.).
 It's updated every day!

 CBS REALITY PROJECTS (CBS, New!) - The Eye has put into development three new reality concepts which hope to take advantage of the popularity of such softer, noncompetitive reality series as "Extreme Makeover: Home Edition" and "Wife Swap."
 "Reunion," hosted by Melissa Gilbert, chronicles the journeys of people trying to track down family members with whom they have lost contact.
 Another, "Crossroads," involves placing participants in a lifestyle that would have resulted should a different choice had been made by them or for them earlier in their lives.
 The last, "Shenanigans," chronicles the daily goings-on of the employees (some of which are improv actors) at a restaurant of the Midwest-based Shenanigans chain.
 No other details were given about the projects.

 EARLY BIRD (NBC) - Luis Avalos ("Jack & Bobby") is the latest addition to the comedy pilot, about a twentysomething (Timm Sharp) who opts to live in a retirement community.
 Avalos will play a cheerful and religiously devout member of the community in the NBC Universal Television/3 Arts Entertainment-based project, which also stars Bill Macy and Larry Hankin.
 In addition, Jonathan Groff ("Father of the Pride") has been added as an executive producer, where he'll serve alongside creator Rodney Rothman and 3 Arts' David Miner and Howard Klein.